 The firm has a small team of advisors on staff.
 Their advisory certifications include certified financial planner (CFP) and chartered financial analyst (CFA).

 Pinnacle Wealth Advisors Background

-Established in 2006, the firm has 101 individual clients.
-It states on its site that it wants to keep its client base small and select in order to provide a "high-touch, personalized approach to managing" assets.
+Pinnacle Wealth Advisors was established in 2006 and is a subsidiary of Pinnacle Financial Partners Inc., which is run by Terry Turner, the company’s president and CEO.
+The firm aims to keep its client base small and select in order to provide a "high-touch, personalized approach to managing" assets.

 Pinnacle offers many different types of financial services, including: